marcov64/Lsd/Readme.txt

 Then, in the opened window, click on the "Install" button (do NOT click on the "Get Xcode" button), accept the license and wait the installation to complete (you may have to reboot to finish the installation).

-It is recommended, but not required, to install multitail and Gnuplot applications.
+It is required to install Tcl/Tk and recommended to also install multitail, Gnuplot and Cython applications.
 Gnuplot allows LSD to produce X-Y and other more elaborated plots but it is not otherwise needed to run LSD simulations.
-The easiest way to install Gnuplot is to use the Homebrew package manager for the installation.
+Cython allows for Python integration.
+The easiest way to install the applications is to use the Homebrew package manager.
 If you do not have Homebrew installed, at the terminal prompt, paste the following command and press ENTER:

  /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

-After Homebrew installation finishes (details at http://brew.sh), you can install multitail and Gnuplot using the following command in Terminal (Qt framework will be automatically installed too):
+After Homebrew installation finishes (details at http://brew.sh), you can install multitail, Gnuplot and Cython using the following command in Terminal (Qt framework will be automatically installed too):

  brew install tcl-tk@8 multitail gnuplot cython